nnthienphuc/nnthienphuc/README.md

 ---

 ### ✨ Fun Facts
-- 🌱 Currently learning advanced Spring Boot concepts and microservices architecture.
+- 🌱 Currently learning advanced concepts in **Spring Boot Microservices** and **ASP.NET Identity + Middleware**.
-- 🔭 Looking for exciting opportunities in backend development (internships or part-time roles).
+- 🔭 Looking for opportunities in backend development (internships, part-time, or junior roles).
-- 🎯 Open to collaborations and new challenges to grow personally and professionally.
+- 🎯 Open to collaboration on backend projects, developer tools, or API-centric systems.

 ---